goharbor/harbor/docs/user_guide.md

 1. Optionally uncheck the **Never expires** checkbox and use the calendar selector to set an expiry date for the whitelist.
 1. Click **Save** at the bottom of the page to save your settings.

 After you have created a project whitelist, you can remove CVE IDs from the list by clicking the delete button next to it in the list.
-You can click **Add** at any time to add more CVE IDs to the whitelist for this project.
+You can click **Add** at any time to add more CVE IDs to this project whitelist.

 If CVEs are added to the system whitelist after you have created a project whitelist, click **Copy From System** to add the new entries from the system whitelist to the project whitelist.